Wasserwecken/genericTree/README.md

 ## Preset usage
 The example uses the octree preset.
-Nevertheless the API and behaviour will exactly the same for the quadtree.
+Nevertheless the API and behaviour is exactly the same for the quadtree.

-### Initialisation of a tree structure
+### Initialisation
 ```c#
 // defines the area of the tree
 var startVolume = new Volume<Vector3>(